Great Falls Lake & Rocky Creek Lake, South Carolina, USA

 Also known as: Great Falls Reservoir, Rocky Creek Reservoir, Stumpy Pond, Cedar Creek Reservoir, Cedar Creek Lake

-Welcome to the ultimate guide to Great Falls Lake & Rocky Creek Lake — things to do, where to stay, fun facts, history, stats and more.
-Let’s dive in!
+Welcome to the ultimate guide to Great Falls Lake & Rocky Creek Lake!
+Article topics include:

 - All About Great Falls Lake & Rocky Creek Lake